eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/accept-header/get-todos-200-xml.md

 description: How to solve API challenge GET todos xml 200 to accept the todos in xml format.
 ---

-How to complete the challenge `GET /todos XML (200)` to successfully GET all the todos in XML format.
+# How to complete the challenge `GET /todos XML (200)`

+When we issue a GET request we can use the `Accept` header to request a specific format of result from the API.
+In this case we will ask for XML to successfully GET all the todos in XML format.

 ## GET /todos XML (200)